bobg/fab/Readme.md

 whose type satisfies the `fab.Target` interface is a target that fab can run.

-Target names that appear in CamelCase in Go code are converted to snake_case for use by the fab command.

 For example, if you write this in `fab.d/build.go`:

 ```go